The Principle Of Thought

 2. Now, reflect on each of your answers from question #1.
 Write down the opposite of what you wrote.

 Let's continue with the example above.
 If you wrote "I have no time to get fit", now you can write down "I have all the time in the world to get fit."

 3. Take note of how you feel about these new "opposite" thoughts that you came up with in question #2.
 Notice that your thoughts are creating your world and your reality.
 Based on the example, you are not thinking about time and fitness you are thinking about what you made up about time and fitness in your thoughts and you can change that at any time.

 The third and final principle of transformative coaching is about consciousness.

 This is the most esoteric and least tangible of the 3 coaching principles, and a lot of coaches struggle with this one.

 However, with practice, you'll come to see that this is the most powerful principle of all.

-A good example is when you close your eyes and the world seems to disappear from your vision, but you know the world is still there.
+A good example of the Principle of Consciousness is when you close your eyes and the world seems to disappear from your vision, but you know the world is still there.

 You have the awareness that the world has not dissolved or vanished.
 You know it will be there when you open your eyes.

 This is the Principle of Consciousness at play.